“”

 Yes, you read that right.

-One of my closest friends reads tarot.
-She collects crystals.
-She keeps sage next to her bed like someone who absolutely would have been burned at the stake in the 1800s.
+One of my closest friends reads tarot, collects crystals, and keeps sage next to her bed like someone who absolutely would have been burned at the stake in the 1800s.
 And honestly… it tracks.

-These are newer friends, too, which somehow makes it funnier.
+These are newer friends, too, which somehow makes the whole thing funnier.
 At one point, one woman, still assessing the vibe, laughed and asked, “Is this… normal?”
 Without missing a beat, I said, “Welcome.
 We’re not regular mom friends.
 We’re witchy mom friends.”
 Everyone laughed.
 She stayed, which felt like the point.

 Because what we were really doing wasn’t fortune-telling.
-It was skipping the pleasantries.
-Creating space to say, “Something feels off,” or “I think I want more,” or “Why does this feel harder for me than it seems to for everyone else?”
+It was skipping the pleasantries and creating space to say things like, “I think I want more,” or “Why does this feel harder for me than it seems to for everyone else?”

-One of these women is also the person who gently helped me recognize my own ADHD: the kind of friend who notices patterns before you do and says something when it matters.
+That same friend is also the one who gently helped me recognize my own ADHD: the kind of person who notices patterns before you do and says something when it matters.
 Looking back, it explains a lot.

 Maybe that’s why none of this feels that strange.
 I’ve always been the kind of person who senses when something’s off before I can fully explain it, who wants to talk things through instead of letting them sit and get heavier than they need to be.